m1chele11/calculator_V2/Calculator_V2_2/README.md

 # Iphone Calculator APP

 Description of the project:
 The app that was developed functions almost identical to that of the generic Apple OS calculator.
-I made the colors match that of the dark theme colors, since those are the ones I have on my phone and I used it as a reference.
+I made the colors match that of the dark theme colors, since those are the ones I have on my phone and I used it as a reference. this one can rotate between landscapes

 ## Functionality